 Not wanting to regret missing out, Thomas turned his car around and made it back in time to start his hike at 6 a.m. the next day.

-Since the tour season wasn’t in swing, Thomas did the journey alone after some googling.
+Since the tourist season wasn’t in full swing, Thomas did the journey alone after some googling.
 He met some great people who were coming down as he was going up and got to take in the beautiful waterfalls and snowy scenery as he made it to the Trolltunga.

 Thomas didn’t realize the extent of his following and was even left starstruck at one point.

 While in Warsaw, Poland he took a picture with an old beetle in the city center and put it on his Instagram.

 To his surprise, he received a message from Ewan McGregor, the famous Scottish actor, saying something like “oh, I love this beetle, I also took a picture with it.”

 Thomas didn’t even know McGregor was following the project.
 He was a big fan of McGregor, especially the motorcycle trips he used to do.

 “That was really like a fanboy moment for me,” Thomas said.